Walking in Cleveleys is free and good for you! With a flat landscape, wide open skies, beaches and more, you can fill your boots – as they say!

 Did you know?
 That at a brisk walking pace, you’ll burn between 100 and 300 calories in 30 minutes (depending on your weight).
 In an hour that’s 200 to 600 calories.
 It also tones up your wobbly bits – and it’s good cardio-vascular exercise too!

 Walking in Cleveleys with the help of your car

-As odd as that might sound, you might want to drive to the seafront and then enjoy your walk from there.
+As odd as that might sound, there’s an odds on chance that you’ll want to go somewhere scenic and then enjoy your walk.

 There are public car parks in the town centre which are close to the beach, and on the seafront itself.

 - Travel to one of the local parks and open spaces if you prefer greenery and birdsong.

 Head to the coast and a lovely walk awaits you on the new promenade at Cleveleys seafront.

 Depending on the tide you might like to pop down the stepped sea wall onto the sand, do a round trip along the beach and come back on the promenade.